Teyras/MT/text/chapters/240_scheduling_evaluation.md

 processing time estimator names.

-When the estimator name is omitted from the algorithm description (e.g., `n/rand2/`), we are just referring to the algorithm and the processing time estimation mechanism is not important.
+When the estimator name is omitted from the algorithm description (e.g., `n/rand2`), we are just referring to the algorithm and the processing time estimation mechanism is not important.
+For algorithms that do not employ estimation at all, we fill in a dash as the estimator name (e.g., `n/round_robin/-`)

 ### Evaluated Algorithms

-The current load balancing algorithm (`n/rr/`, a simple round robin over all workers) in ReCodEx belongs to the first category (multiple queues, immediate dispatch), along with assigning incoming jobs to the least loaded worker (`n/ll/`) and the "Power of two choices" randomized algorithm (`n/rand2/`).
+The current load balancing algorithm (`n/round_robin/-`, a simple round robin over all workers) in ReCodEx belongs to the first category (multiple queues, immediate dispatch), along with assigning incoming jobs to the least loaded worker (`n/load`) and the "Power of two choices" randomized algorithm (`n/rand2`).
 We will employ three ways of estimating the load of the workers:

 - `queue_size` -- simply counting the jobs and using the total as the load size,
 - `oracle` -- an estimator which has access to the simulation data and returns